-- Incorporate sustainable drainage - Incorporate energy efficiency measures and use renewable energy resources where appropriate. - Protect trees, hedges and other valuable ecological features of the site.
+- Incorporate sustainable drainage - Consider the net increase in water and waste water demand to serve their developments and also any impact the development may have off-site further down the network if no/low water pressure and internal/external sewerage flooding of property is to be avoided. - Incorporate energy efficiency measures and use renewable energy resources where appropriate. - Protect trees, hedges and other valuable ecological features of the site.